 That’s it!
 We went through configuring a multilingual site for a Canadian business with the help of TranslatePress.

-There are some key advantages if you use this plugin to transform your site into a multilingual one:
+There are some key advantages if you use this plugin to build your WordPress Multilingual Site:

 - Allows you to translate the entire page by using an intuitive UI similar to the Customizer;